Ian MacLaurin, Baron MacLaurin of Knebworth: Other

 MacLaurin is a supervisory board member of Heineken International.

 MacLaurin has been a Chancellor of the University of Hertfordshire.
-He is currently the chairman of the college council of Malvern College.
+He was also the long-term chairman of the college council of Malvern College.

 He is the president of The Enterprise Forum, a not-for-profit organisation that organises meetings between business and the Coalition government.

-Lord MacLaurin is also chairman of Paperless Receipts Ltd, a company whose system (eReceipts) powers the digital receipts and customer engagement programmes for retailers such as Argos, Monsoon Accessorize and northern UK supermarket Booths.
+MacLaurin is chairman of Paperless Receipts Ltd, a company that works with retailers including Argos, Monsoon Accessorize and Booths.

-Lord Maclaurin is Honorary Life President of Hope for Tomorrow, a UK charity dedicated to bringing cancer care closer to patients' homes via Mobile Cancer Care Units (MCCUs).
+MacLaurin is honorary life president of Hope for Tomorrow, a UK cancer charity.

 Honours

 He was elected a Fellow of the Royal Society of Arts (FRSA) in 1986.
 He was knighted in 1989, and raised to the peerage for life in 1996 taking the title Baron MacLaurin of Knebworth, of Knebworth in the County of Hertfordshire.
-He served as a Deputy Lieutenant of the County of Hertfordshire from 1992-2001 and for Wiltshire from 2002-2012.
+He served as a deputy lieutenant of the County of Hertfordshire from 1992 to 2001 and for Wiltshire from 2002 to 2012.
 This gives him the Post Nominal Letters "DL" for Life.
 He was awarded Honorary Life Membership of the Marylebone Cricket Club in 2005.